jean-roland/LCSF_Doc/index.md

 Sub-attributes are attributes in their own right.
 This means that if you have a data type `Address` in your protocol, you can use it as either an attribute or a sub-attribute.

 Also, sub-attributes can have their own sub-attributes and there is no limit to the amount of attribute branching/nesting you can do.
-This is one of the key feature of LCSF and gives it the flexibility to describe most, if not all, command sets that you may need to create for your applications.
+This is one of the key feature of LCSF and gives it the flexibility to describe any data payload that you may need to create your application protocol.

 ### Optional Attribute